Progress report for GNE18-166

 To better understand the differences between incentive programs and to identify possible solutions we will pursue the following research and analysis:

 1. Compile available data for the last five years to compare program costs, payment structure, implementation or evaluation mechanisms, and farmer adoption rates.

-2. Survey at least 400 farmers and 100 program administrators and quantify perceptions about cover crops among farmers in each of the four states.
+2. Survey at least 300 farmers and 100 program administrators to understand perceptions about cover crops among farmers in each of the four states.

 3. Develop policy recommendations to enhance positive and reduce negative externalities of the incentive programs and identify mechanisms that could improve policy or program efficiency, increase adoption rates, and intensify farmer benefits.

 The purpose of this project is to analyze cover crop incentive programs in Maryland, New York, Pennsylvania, and Vermont, and to identify challenges and opportunities to make the cover crop programs more appealing to farmers.
 This is important because cover cropping is an ecologically based practice that is a possible solution to some of challenges that farmers currently face.
 Throughout the 20th century, farmers across the United States increased their reliance on fertilizers and pesticides (MacDonald et al. 2013) and research has shown that increased use of these off-farm inputs has led to negative consequences.
 This includes weeds, insects, and pathogens developing resistance to pesticides (Mortensen et al. 2012), soil erosion and nutrient losses into waterways (EPA NPDES 2015), and reduction of soil quality to below the bare minimum critical for nutrient cycling (Lemaire et al. 2014).
 Poor soil quality results in a consequential cycle that requires increased inputs, which further deteriorates soil health.